Practical Solutions Built On Decades Of Real-World Industry Experience

-At Kuebler and Associates, PLLC, our founder, attorney Michael Kuebler, has a diverse professional history, including working as an auto insurance claims adjuster at a national carrier on behalf of injured motorists and those who caused injuries.
-He is a seasoned civil litigator with a complete understanding of how personal injury claims are adjudicated in Tennessee.
-No matter the circumstances of your accident, he has likely been there and done that, so our knowledgeable team is ready to provide the capable representation you deserve.
+At Kuebler & Associates, PLLC, we are a legal team with diverse professional histories.
+We have worked as auto insurance claims adjusters for a national carrier, handling claims for injured motorists and those who caused injuries.
+We are also seasoned civil litigators with a complete understanding of how personal injury claims are adjudicated in Tennessee.
+Our knowledgeable team is ready to provide the capable representation you deserve.

-• Stay at the scene.
-If you caused the wreck, it is extremely important that you do not leave the crash site.
+1. Stay at the scene: If you caused the wreck, it is extremely important that you do not leave the crash site.
 Doing so constitutes a “hit and run,” which is a Class C misdemeanor in Tennessee.
-Committing a hit-and-run also makes you more vulnerable to a civil lawsuit.

-• Gather contact information.
-You will need to obtain the names, addresses, and insurance information of every person involved in the accident.
+3. Gather contact information: Obtain the names, addresses and insurance information of every person involved in the accident.
 If possible, try to also get contact information from any witnesses.

-• Document the scene.
-Take photos and videos of any property damage, injuries or road conditions that may have contributed to the cause of the accident.
+4. Document the scene: Take photos and videos of any property damage, injuries and road conditions.

-• Seek medical attention.
-You should see a medical professional as soon as you can after the accident, regardless of whether you caused the crash.
+5. Seek medical attention: If someone is seriously injured, call 911 and request an ambulance.
+See a medical professional as soon as you can after the accident.
 Some injuries may not be immediately detectable, and it is important that you link any medical issues directly to the wreck.
-If any medical ailments are discovered, closely follow your medical provider’s prescribed treatment plan.

-• Contact your insurance carrier.
-You are most likely required to promptly inform your insurance carrier of the crash under the terms of your policy.
-The other driver’s insurance carrier may contact you, but you should avoid making any statements or accepting any settlement offers without first consulting a lawyer.
+6. Contact your insurance carrier: Promptly inform your insurance carrier of the crash.
+The other driver’s insurance carrier may contact you, but you should avoid making any statements or accepting any settlement offers without consulting a lawyer.

-• Hire legal representation.
-Whether you were injured or are believed to be responsible for causing an accident, you will need a qualified legal professional to advocate for you.
+Whether you were injured or are believed to be responsible for causing an accident, you will need a qualified personal injury attorney to advocate for you.
 A Chattanooga car accident attorney can walk you through your legal options and will fight to protect your interests.

-If you wish to recover compensation for injuries you sustained due to a car accident, you will need to file a lawsuit.
-You will have one year from the date of the wreck to file a personal injury lawsuit, and you will have up to three years to seek compensation for property damage.
+To recover compensation for injuries you sustained due to a car accident, you may need to file a lawsuit.
+You have one year from the date of the wreck to file a personal injury claim.
+You will have up to three years to seek compensation for property damage.

 If you were injured as the direct result of another driver’s negligence, you may be able to recover compensation for: